CHAPTER 16

 These people didn’t really even know what job had to get done.
 So how could they lead?
 Even Moshe himself probably didn’t really know where the idea of Israel was meant to lead, other than his part in getting them from Egypt to the promised land.
 YHWH is the only one who knew what needed to be done after that, but He told Moshe everything that the rest of the people really needed to know at this point.
 So Moshe was the one they needed to listen to.

 Even after YHWH made the ground swallow up the people who were trying to take over, the rest of the people still didn’t believe that Moshe hadn’t just decided to be the leader himself.
 So YHWH gave an unmistakable sign of which tribe He had picked to lead.
 Aharon’s rod (which was originally Moshe’s), even though it was a dead branch cut off a tree years ago, sprouted buds and flowers and fruit, and the other Israelite leaders couldn’t imitate that like the Egyptian magicians could (for a while—until Moshe’s rod ate their rods.
-(It seems like it was alive, but it was just that after Moshe threw it down like YHWH said—giving up his control over it—it became the rod of Elohim.
+It seems like it was alive, but it was just that after Moshe threw it down like YHWH said—giving up his control over it—it became the rod of Elohim.
 It was even called that later.)

 YHWH does have a special job to do through Israel, but we won’t find out what it is by comparing ourselves with what other people are doing.
 These men were right in saying that all of Israel is set apart, but not all to the same job.
 We all have the same overall goal, but each of us only has a piece—or maybe a few pieces--to put in the puzzle.
-None of us has all of it, and if we put ours where someone else’s are supposed to, not only would it look funny but it would not fit either.
+None of us has all of it, and if we put ours where someone else’s are supposed to be, not only would it look funny but it would not fit either.

 YHWH needs someone just like you to do your job.
 You can’t do somebody else’s, and nobody else can do yours.
 So you might as well enjoy the one He gave you; I will make life so much easier all around.